Science tattoos | 10 Masters

 One of the many advantages of art is that it starts from reality to create a fictional image based on the work with the artist's subjectivity, which is full of possibilities.

-Combining art and science in the designs is an excellent tool for those who love perfectionism, geometry, anatomy and natural sciences.
+Combining art and science in designs is an excellent tool for those who love perfectionism, geometry, anatomy, and natural sciences.